jhyang13/Python-Crypto-Clustering-Analysis/README.md

 * Using the original scaled DataFrame, perform a PCA and reduce the features to three principal components.

-* Retrieve the explained variance to determine how much information can be attributed to each principal component and then answer the following question in your notebook:
+* Retrieve the explained variance to determine how much information can be attributed to each principal component and then answer the following question in the notebook:
     * What is the total explained variance of the three principal components?

 * Create a new DataFrame with the PCA data and set the "coin_id" index from the original DataFrame as the index for the new DataFrame.